+We know little about the early years of Mary Eleanor Wheeler Pearcey.
+She was born in England around 1866.
 Her traceable history begins with her illicit connection to John Charles Pearcey, a local carpenter.
 Although Mary and John never married, she began using his surname as her own — and would continue to do so for the rest of her life.

 That union didn’t last long, due to Mary’s numerous affairs.
 John would only put up with so much.
 Mary soon moved out of John’s home and moved into the lodgings of Frank Hogg.
 Her union with Frank was more harmonious, although both of them had affairs during their time together.

 Mary did not take this news well at first.
 But Frank promised that their sexual relationship would continue despite his marriage, so Mary was appeased.
+But not for long.

-Phoebe apparently knew of Mary, although it is not clear if she knew of Mary’s continuing sexual relationship with Frank.
+Phoebe knew of Mary, although it is not clear if she knew of Mary’s continuing sexual relationship with Frank.

 Mary invited Phoebe to tea, and the two met up (with the baby) in Mary’s lodgings on October 24, 1890.
 In the middle of the afternoon, neighbors heard sounds coming from Mary’s home: screams and glass breaking and general chaos.
 One of the neighbors ran out of her home and called to Mary over the fence, asking if everything was all right.
-She got no response, and Mary’s house was quiet until darkness fell.
+She received no response, and Mary’s house was quiet until darkness fell.